Nov. 11, 1918

 Armistice on the Western Front

 On Nov.
 11, 1918, after more than four years of horrific fighting and the loss of millions of lives, the guns on the Western Front fell silent.
 Although fighting continued elsewhere, the armistice between Germany and the Allies was the first step to ending World War I. The global reaction was one of mixed emotions: relief, celebration, disbelief and a profound sense of loss.
-The armistice centennial offers the chance to look back and assess its continued significance today.

 “And this is the end of it.
 In three hours the war will be over.
 It seems incredible even as I write it.
 I suppose I ought to be thrilled and cheering.
 Instead I am merely apathetic and incredulous … There is some cheering across the river—occasional bursts of it as the news is carried to the advanced lines.
 For the most part, though, we are in silence … With all is a feeling that it can’t be true.
 For months we have slept under the guns … We cannot comprehend the stillness.”